Microsoft/azure-docs.pt-pt/articles/vpn-gateway/create-routebased-vpn-gateway-cli.md

   -g TestRG1
 ```

-A resposta é semelhante a este:
+A resposta é semelhante a esta:

 ```
 {